 What are your top transferrable skills?

-You can’t make a UCAS application without knowing something about transferrable skills.
+You can’t make a job application without knowing something about transferrable skills.
 They’re the skills you can apply to many different roles.
 Things like:

 - time management